Agri-R1: Agricultural Reasoning for Disease Diagnosis via Automated-Synthesis and Reinforcement Learning: Experiments

 \subsection{Datasets and Evaluation}

-\paragraph{Dataset Construction.} We build training datasets based on CDDMBench~\cite{liu2024multimodal}.
-The SFT training set uses the full CDDMBench dataset (1.05M samples) in standard VQA format.
-The GRPO training set applies stratified sampling to obtain 200,005 samples (19\%), preserving class distribution across 15 crops and 20 diseases.
+We construct our training datasets from CDDMBench~\cite{liu2024multimodal}, a large-scale agricultural VQA benchmark containing approximately 1.05 million samples across 16 crop species and 60 disease categories.
+The SFT training set utilizes the full CDDMBench dataset in its standard VQA format.
+For GRPO training, we apply stratified sampling to obtain 200K samples (19\% of the original corpus), while strictly preserving the original class distribution across crops and diseases.
 This ratio aligns with reward-guided data efficiency findings~\cite{zhi2025medgr}.
-These samples undergo automated reasoning synthesis via DeepSeek-VL2 generation and GPT-4 quality validation ($\tau$=8.0/10.0), producing reasoning-enhanced data with structured \texttt{<think>} and \texttt{<answer>} tags.
-Detailed synthesis pipeline and statistics are provided in Appendix~\ref{sec:appendix_reasoning}.
+For reasoning synthesis, we explore two Generative Reasoning Enhancement Engines (DeepSeek-VL2~\cite{wu2024deepseek} and Qwen2.5-VL-72B~\cite{bai2025qwen2}) paired with four judge configurations (No Judge, self-judge, Qwen2.5-VL-72B, and GPT-4), yielding eight pipeline combinations whose impact on GRPO performance is analyzed in Section~\ref{sec:ablation_pipeline}.